 I made it to the Bridge End pub for 12.30pm, after good paths in the woods and along the river.
 It felt good to re-charge and rest my feet.

-I really enjoyed walking this route in perfect weather.
+I really enjoyed walking this quiet, more remote Cumbria Way alternative over Scafell Pike in perfect weather.
 If you were unlucky with the weather at any point, there are various, interesting options to change the route.
+Five or six days would make the route more enjoyable; I walked it in four as this route formed part of my Land’s End to John O’Groats route, and I was up to full fitness.

-I found wild camping fairly easy, and finding water was not an issue, as there were plenty of rivers to filter it from.
+I found wild camping on this route fairly easy.
+Finding water was also not an issue, as there were plenty of rivers to filter it from.